-Eradicate Hate is a uea(su) anti-racism campaign created by Fiona Igwe and supported by Afia Khan, Aaron Campbell and Niyi Akinseye, to address racism on campus and ensure that Black students and other ethnicities are properly supported.
+Eradicate Hate is a uea(su) anti-racism campaign created by Fiona Igwe and supported by Afia Khan, Aaron Campbell and named by Niyi Akinseye, to address racism on campus and ensure that Black students and other ethnicities are properly supported.

 The campaign is to educate the community at UEA on what constitutes racist behaviour, to create an anti-racism culture on campus, and to inform students on how to report racist incidents and get support.

 Recently, UEA launched its new Report and Support portal.
 It’s a place for students and staff to report incidents of harassment, assault, abuse or bullying of any kind, and is a place to seek support if this has happened to you.
 We think it’s a really good tool, and we want to work with UEA to make sure students get the right support through this system.

 We were successful in our lobbying to make sure UEA introduced Report and Support as quickly as possible, and we’ll continue to push to ensure students who report incidents through this system get the support that they need.
 We believe the University should make sure those who report racism are kept up to date with how the issue is dealt with, and that the University should publish its figures on how many cases it receives, how it has responded to them, and how quickly.
 Through Eradicate Hate, we’ll be lobbying UEA on these issues and many others.

 Eradicate Hate forms part of our commitments to diversity, empowerment and anti-racism at uea(su), marking clearly that any form of racism is unacceptable.
 We know that we have more work to do, and Eradicate Hate is just the beginning.